AnnA227/AnnA227.github.io/aboutme.markdown

 ## About me

-My name is Anna Laoide-Kemp, and I am a PhD research student working in the field of Theoretical Linguistics.
+My name is Anna Laoide-Kemp, and I am a researcher working in the field of Theoretical Linguistics.
 My research interests include **phonological and morphosyntactic theory**, with a particular focus on the **interface between these modules**.

 ### My background